Alaska State Flag

 History of the Alaska Flag

-In 1784, the Russians settled in Alaska and occupied the area until 1867, when the United States of America bought Alaska from the Russians for 7.2 million dollars (which is the equivalent of 120 million dollars today) which equaled 2 cents per acre.
-This was known as the "Alaska Purchase."
+In 1784, the Russians settled in Alaska and occupied the area until 1867, when the United States of America bought Alaska from the Russians for 7.2 million dollars (which is the equivalent of 120 million dollars today.
+This equaled 2 cents per acre and was known as the "Alaska Purchase."
 Alaska became an incorporated territory on May 11th, 1912 and was declared and recognized as the 49th State on January 3rd, 1959.
-Alaska is a very popular tourist destination due to the rich culture of the State and the beautiful scenery and landmarks that it is home to as well as rare wild animals.
+Alaska is a popular tourist destination due to the rich culture of the State, beautiful scenery, and because it is home to rare wildlife.
 Alaska is also home to the largest glacier in North America called the "Bering Glacier."

 We offer free images of the Alaska Flag in four sizes (small, medium, large, and high resolution).
 These images are distributed royalty free for both personal and educational use and are ideal for use in projects and on websites.
 If you choose to use one of our images, attribution is appreciated, but not required.

 - Small Icon (PNG, 30x19px)